DeerTears/MilkyTracker-GBT-Template/README.md

 richardLULZ for assisting with music docs and code review chris for making GB Studio
-GB Studio community for being awesome! and AntonioND for making GBT Player
+GB Studio community for being awesome! and especially AntonioND for making GBT Player